Alexis-Marion/MitoPhy/README.md

 - Mandatory step
 ```

-This panel allows the user to enter a .txt file as input.
+<p align="justify"> This panel allows the user to enter a .txt file as input.
 This file can have more than one species, each written on a different line.
-This download method is far superior to the previous, especially with numerous species.
+This download method is far superior to the previous, especially with numerous species. </p>

 ### 3.2 Save, load, and convert